berespt/hummingbird/site/content/registration/_index.md

     Admission fee is 40 Euro.
-Just fill in the form and relax, we'll get in touch with you if there are any spots left! :-)
+Just fill in the form and relax, we'll get in touch with you if any spots open up! :-)

     Note: we're still in the works regarding sending confirmation emails for